Home

 Ryan

-The formula for Pearson correlation coefficient for two variables X and Y:
+The formula for the Pearson correlation coefficient between two variables X and Y is:

 Honestly, I also don't like the mathematical version of the coefficient.
 A few scary little letters in scary combinations, all this (I hear you guys).
 The usual text with examples seems much more understandable.
 So I will try to stick with it.